-- 65. (i) The period of membership in the Senate is eight years.
-The appointment of one-half this number shall be renewed every four years.
-Any Senator who serves his term of membership may be reappointed. - (ii) Senators who are to leave at the expiration of the first four years will be decided by ballot.
-Those who fail in the ballot, including the President in his capacity as a member of the Senate, may be reappointed. - (iii) The period of the President of the Senate is two years and he may be reappointed. - 66. (i) The Senate shall meet at the same time as the House of Representatives.
+- 65. (i) The period of membership in the Senate is four years.
+Any Senator who serves his term of membership may be reappointed. - (ii) The period of the President of the Senate is two years and he may be reappointed. - 66. (i) The Senate shall meet at the same time as the House of Representatives.
 The holding of sessions shall be the same for both. - (ii) If the House of Representatives is dissolved, the sessions of the Senate shall be suspended.

-Section II - The House of Representatives
+Section II.
+The House of Representatives

-- 67. The House of Representatives shall consist of members, elected by secret ballot, in a general direct election carried out in accordance with the provisions of the Electoral Law which shall fulfill the following principles: - (i) The validity of the elections.

-- (ii) The right of candidates to supervise the process of election. (iii) The punishment of those interfering with the will of the electors. - 68. (i) The period of membership in the House of Representatives is four calendar years commencing from the date of the announcement of the result of the general elections in the Official Gazette. - (ii) A general election shall take place during the four months which precede the end of the term of the House.
+- 67. The House of Representatives shall consist of members, elected by secret ballot, in a general direct election carried out in accordance with the provisions of the Electoral Law which shall fulfil the following principles: - (i) The validity of the elections. - (ii) The right of candidates to supervise the process of election. - (iii) The punishment of those interfering with the will of the electors. - 68. (i) The period of membership in the House of Representatives is four calendar years commencing from the date of the announcement of the result of the general elections in the Official Gazette.
+The King shall have the power, by the issue of Irada, to prolong the term of the House for a period of not less than one year and not exceeding two years. - (ii) A general election shall take place during the four months which precede the end of the term of the House.
 If for some reason an election is delayed after the termination of the period of the House, that House shall remain in power until the election of a new House. - 69. (i) The President of the House shall be elected at the beginning of each ordinary session by secret ballot for a period of one calendar year, and may be re-elected. - (ii) If the House of Representatives should hold an extraordinary session and have no President, the House shall elect a President whose term will end at the beginning of the ordinary session. - 70.
 In addition to the requirements stated in Article 75 of this Constitution, the member of the House of Representatives must have completed his thirtieth calendar year of age. - 71.
 The House of Representatives shall have the right to decide on the validity of the election of its members.
 Each voter shall have the right to present a petition to the Secretary of the House within 15 days of the announcement of the results of the elections in his area, setting out the legal reasons for invalidating the election.
-No election shall be considered invalid unless it has been so decided by a majority of two-thirds of the members. - 72.
-Any member of the House of Representatives may resign his seat by notifying the President of the House of Representatives in writing, and the President shall submit this resignation to the House to decide whether to accept or refuse it. - 73. (i) If the House of Representatives is dissolved, a general election shall take place, and the new House shall assemble in extraordinary session not more than four months after the date of the dissolution.
+No election shall be considered invalid unless it has been so decided by a majority of two-thirds of the members.

+- 72. Any member of the House of Representatives may resign his seat by notifying the President of the House of Representatives in writing, and the President shall submit this resignation to the House to decide whether to accept or refuse it. - 73. (i) If the House of Representatives is dissolved, a general election shall take place, and the new House shall assemble in extraordinary session not more than four months after the date of the dissolution.